-We’ve put together a slideshow of accounting humor cartoons so you can crack a smile, let out a belly laugh, and then go back to work!
+We’ve put together a slideshow of accounting humor cartoons, below, so you can crack a smile, let out a belly laugh, and then go back to work!

 Of course, there’s more to workplace humor than a few cartoons.
-A new Accountemps survey suggests laughter is one of the keys to success at work, with 78 percent of the CFOs interviewed saying a sense of humor is at least somewhat important for fitting into the company's office culture.
+An Accountemps survey suggests laughter is one of the keys to success at work, with 78 percent of the CFOs interviewed saying a sense of humor is at least somewhat important for fitting into the company's office culture.

 You heard about the accountant who was having a hard time sleeping and went to see his doctor, didn’t you?
 "Doctor, I just can't get to sleep at night," he told him.
 "Have you tried counting sheep?" inquired the doctor.
 "That's the problem — I make a mistake and then spend six hours trying to find it."